Bachelor of Arts, Intercultural Ministry (Missions)

 - Students will explain and construct philosophical arguments, both orally and in writing, critically evaluating arguments using principles of sound reasoning from both formal and informal logic.

-- Students will know and develop biblical, historical, cultural/sociological, and theological principles for the practices of intercultural ministry: respectful engagement with other cultures and religions; initiating and/or fostering intercultural relationships in conjunction with God's mission (missio Dei); partnering with those from other cultural contexts in responding to the needs of people (individuals and groups), a community, and/or a congregation.
+- Students will know and develop biblical, historical, cultural/sociological, and theological principles for the practices of intercultural ministry: respectfully engaging with other cultures and religions; initiating and/or fostering intercultural relationships in conjunction with God's mission (missio Dei); partnering with those from other cultural contexts in responding to the needs of people (individuals and groups), a community, and/or a congregation.

 - Students will compile the basic principles of the social sciences for the purposes of integrating them into living and the practice of ministry in an intercultural context.
 This includes knowing and appraising the theories behind and best practices for ministry, and knowing how to contextualize such theory and practice to intercultural settings.